Parking an excellent source of revenue

 30% of traffic congestion is drivers looking for parking.
 That means there is a demand for parking – often higher than it’s supply.
 That also means parking can be a stable revenue stream, as viable as any other service you provide.

 Every industry has different challenges and revenue potential.
 Consequently, we often speak to municipalities, airports, educational institutions, hotels, hospitals, and housing developers who all struggle with how parking financially fits into their business model.
 Despite their different needs and challenges, most operations find technology to be a valued tool for bottom-line driven initiatives.
 If you choose the right technology, it’ll give you the flexibility to not only identify or improve revenues but to reduce expenses.

 At a fundamental level, technology can reduce the costs associated with labor for enforcement agents and lot attendants.
 Furthermore, it can have a positive impact on the efficiency of your operation by better processes and improving experiences.
 As a result, a cloud-based system gives your customers self-serve, online options to purchase permits or pay for violations is a significant step forward in streamlining office resources and minimizing manual tasks.
 As another example, equipping patrols with real-time data means they can be more efficient on patrol and better identify and manage violations.

 Revenue generation is most often about maximizing the utilization of your parking spaces.
 And that can be done in many ways – most of which are made easier with the aide of parking management technology.
 The availability of parking data that is part-and-parcel with parking technology offers real insight into areas where your operation can improve.
 You can check out our blog Parking data helps generate revenue and improve experience to see some examples of operations that are using parking data to improve their services.
-As a result, technology can also help identify and manage revenue-potential scenarios for decisions like permit overselling or general lot planning.
+As a result, technology can also help identify and manage parking revenue potential scenarios for decisions like permit overselling or general lot planning.

 A simple parking revenue scenario